 Dr. Richard McLendon is an American composer, arranger, and educator.
 He was born in Troy, Alabama on July 9, 1953.
-His music compositions have been honored by the American Society of Composers, Authors, and Publishers (2006-2012) and by the Percussive Arts Society (1984).
-He studied music theory, composition, and/or music industry with the late Dr. David L. Walters, Robert W. Smith, Jim Mahaffey, and the late Dr. Gerald Burke.
-He studied conducting with the late Dr. John Finley and Dr. John M. Long, a member of the National Band Association Hall of Fame of Distinguished Conductors.
-Dr. McLendon is an Educational Artist Innovative Percussion, Inc. based in Nashville, TN.
+His music compositions have been honored by the American Society of Composers, Authors, and Publishers and by the Percussive Arts Society.
+Dr. McLendon is an Educational Artist for Innovative Percussion, Inc. based in Nashville, TN.

-He has attended film music seminars presented by George S. Clinton (Primetime Emmy-nominated composer), Peter Golub (Director of the Sundance Film Festival Music Program), Don Davis (Primetime Emmy award winner), Thomas Newman (multiple Oscar-nominated composer), and several other established film composers.
-He has been privately coached by well-known film orchestrator and film/video game composer, Penka Kouneva.
-She is known for her orchestration work on movies such as Ender’s Game (2013), Need for Speed (2014), Elysium (2013), Angels & Demons (2009), and many others.
+He has attended film music seminars presented by film composer George S. Clinton, Peter Golub, Director of the Sundance Film Festival Music Program, film composer Don Davis, multiple Oscar-nominated composer Thomas Newman, and several other established film composers.
+He has been privately vetted and coached by Hollywood orchestrator and film/video game composer, Penka Kouneva.

-Dr. McLendon has also attended video game seminars presented by award-winning composers Penka Kouneva, Marty O’Donnell, Austin Wintory, and other established video game composers.
+McLendon has also attended video game seminars presented by award-winning composers Marty O’Donnell, Penka Kouneva, Austin Wintory, and other established video game composers.
 He has also attended a lengthy conducting session given by Oscar-nominated film composer, David Newman.
-Newman has composed for movies such as Anastasia (1997), Ice Age, (2002), Daddy Day Care (2003), The Phantom (1996), and many other films.

-He gained valuable insight by observing Tom Provost‘s screenwriting classes and chatting with the writers in attendance.
-Provost is a graduate professor of screenwriting at Pepperdine University in Malibu, CA. He has been an actor and was in a recurring role on Steven Spielberg’s SeaQuest 2032 (1993-96).
+He gained valuable insight by observing Tom Provost‘s screenwriting classes and by chatting with the writers in attendance.
+Provost is a graduate professor of screenwriting at Pepperdine University in Malibu, CA. He has been an actor and was in a recurring role on Steven Spielberg’s SeaQuest 2032.
 He has edited short films and features, and edited and produced award-winning promos for the WB and Bravo Television Networks.
 During this time he was hired to adapt a script for Morgan Freeman’s production company, Revelations Entertainment.
-The screenplay, nominated for an Edgar Award in 2001, was for the film Under Suspicion (2000) starring Freeman and Gene Hackman, and was directed by Stephen Hopkins.
+The screenplay, nominated for an Edgar Award in 2001, was for the film Under Suspicion (2000).

-Dr. McLendon has observed Mark Stolaroff‘s directing classes and talking with directors in attendance.
+McLendon has observed Mark Stolaroff‘s directing classes and talked with directors in attendance.
 Stolaroff is an independent producer and a founding partner of Antic Pictures.
-Stolaroff, and award-winning writer/director, Henry Barrial’s previous feature, The House That Jack Built, which premiered in the 2013 Los Angeles Film Festival, played theatrically in 2015, and is now streaming on Netflix and other streaming platforms.
+Stolaroff, and award-winning writer/director, Henry Barrial’s previous feature, The House That Jack Built, which premiered in the 2013 Los Angeles Film Festival, played theatrically in 2015, and is now streaming on Netflix.
 Stolaroff has extensive production experience on several low budget features and shorts, including production management of the Academy Award-winning short film My Mother Dreams The Satan’s Disciples in New York (1998).
-His background includes two years in Investment Banking at Merrill Lynch Capital Markets.

-He is a member of the American Society of Composers, Authors, and Publishers, The Society of Composers & Lyricists, Kappa Delta Pi International Honor Society in Education, Phi Mu Alpha Sinfonia, and Pi Kappa Lambda Honor Society in Music.
+The American Society of Composers, Authors, & Publishers The Society of Composers & Lyricists Phi Mu Alpha Sinfonia Kappa Delta Pi International Honor Society in Education Pi Kappa Lambda Honor Society in Music

 B.S. in Education, Jacksonville State University (AL)